Meet My Monster: Borderline Personality Disorder

 Now that I’ve gotten through a good chunk of this article, my tears have dried.
 In an instant, my mood has transitioned from the strongest winds of a catastrophic hurricane to the eye of the storm.
 I can feel my heartbeat again.
 I can swallow and breathe comfortably.

 Ten minutes ago, I wondered if there was any way I’d be able to get out of bed today.
-Now, all I can think about is the sandwich Adam’s kindly making me, because my hurricane mood eclipsed my hunger.
+Now, all I can think about is the sandwich my husband is kindly making me, because my hurricane mood eclipsed my hunger.
 Ten minutes ago, I stared at the blinking cursor of my manuscript, wondering where I’d find the motivation to write even a single word.
 Now, my borderline brain is quiet, purged, empty.
 Ideas and motivation are slowly returning.

 Maybe I snuffed out my monster’s voice by writing this.
 Maybe she went away on her own, as she sometimes does after she’s wreaked sufficient havoc.